-FINRA Investigation:
+FINRA Inquiry:

 In August 2014, the Company provided documents to the Financial Industry Regulatory Authority (FINRA) in response to a July 9, 2014 request under NASDAQ Listing Rule 5250(a)(1) seeking information related to the internal investigation of the Special Committee of the Board of Directors.
+On November 6, 2014, FINRA sent a letter to the Company advising the Company that it had concluded its review of the matter and, as the Company believes is generally routine, that is was referring the matter to the SEC for whatever action, if any, it deems appropriate.
 There are no outstanding requests to the Company from FINRA or any other regulators at this time.

 In addition, the Company is involved from time to time in certain legal actions arising in the ordinary course of business.